kqct/PolynomialTestSuite/README.md

 ## Installation
 ### IntelliJ
+To import the project from version control:
+1. Click "Get from version control..."
+2. Select "GitHub"
-1. Get the project from version control (Click "Get from version control..." and paste the URL of this project)
+3. Select a local directory and paste the URL of this project
-2. You're done!
+4. You're done!

 ### Eclipse
-1. Install IntelliJ
-2. Follow steps above
-(a joke!
-I will write Eclipse install/use later)
+1. Select "Git -> Projects from Git (with smart import)"
+2. Select "Clone URI"
+3. Paste the URL of this project into "URI"
+4. Select the "master" branch

+This still doesn't work.
+If anyone knows how importing Gradle projects into Eclipse works please feel free to open an issue/pull request to tell me.

 ## Usage
 ### IntelliJ